w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to support assessment:

-* Practical &mdash; Students define the block of repeated content within a  website and coordinate with developers to provide a way for users to bypass that block.
-Assess how students identify blocks of repeated content and how they provide a mechanism to bypass it.
+* Practical &mdash; Students define the blocks of repeated content within a website and collaborate with developers to provide a way for users to bypass such blocks.
+Assess how students identify blocks of repeated content and how they provide a mechanism to bypass them.
 * Practical &mdash; Present students with an interface and ask them to provide multiple ways to navigate across the website.
-Assess how students provide multiple navigation mechanisms where appropriate, such as tables of contents and sitemaps.
+Assess how students provide multiple navigation mechanisms where appropriate, such as search functionalities, breadcrumb trails, site maps, and tables of contents.
-* Practice &mdash; Present students with a second-level web page within a website and ask them to provide a breadcrumb trail for users to understand where a page is located with respect to the whole website.
-Assess how students provide a breadcrumb trail.
+* Practical &mdash; Present students with a web page that is deep in the hierarchy of a website and ask them to provide a breadcrumb trail for users to understand where a page is located with respect to the whole website.
+Assess how students communicate the hiearrchical structore of a web page within a set of web pages.

 {% include excol.html type="end" %}